-Lawyer: Fotis Dulos, accused of killing wife, is dead
+Reports: Fotis Dulos, accused of killing his wife, is dead

 FARMINGTON, Conn.
-(AP) - The Connecticut man charged with murdering his estranged and missing wife has died, his attorney said Tuesday.
+(AP) - A Connecticut man charged with murdering his estranged and missing wife has died, according to reports Tuesday.

-A dispatcher from the Farmington police said officers had responded to Fotis Dulos‘ home but could not give any other information.
-Dulos’ attorney, Norm Pattis, confirmed his death to the Hartford Courant.
+A dispatcher from the Farmington police said officers had responded to Fotis Dulos’ home but could not give any other information.
+Multiple news outlets reported that Dulos was found dead, citing unnamed sources.

 Dulos had denied any involvement in the disappearance of Jennifer Dulos, who hasn’t been seen since she dropped her five children off at their New Canaan school in May; she is presumed dead.
 He pleaded not guilty earlier this month to murder and kidnapping charges.
 Dulos, 52, was under house arrest.